iainhouston/bradford-abbas.uk/README.md

     drush sql-sync  @balive @self
     drush @self updb
     ```

+    Although Jeff recommends - and we shold try:

+    > If you're still having issues, you can avoid `sql-sync` entirely
+    > and pipe the mysqldump output yourself with:
+    > `drush @remote sql-dump | drush @drupalvm.drupalvm.test sql-cli``

 3. I had unexplained errors with `drush/drush:8.1.15` so switched to `drush/drush:~9.0`.
 This means that I also required `ansible` to install  the [Drush Launcher](https://github.com/drush-ops/drush-launcher).
 The only real effect on provisioning `vagrant` and `prod` is in the default (prod) `config.yml` we have:

     ```